phogroup/pho_group_website/content/authors/arjit/_index.md

 ---
 # Display name
-title: Qiong Tang
+title: Arjit Seth

 # Username (this should match the folder name)
 authors:
-  - qiong
+  - arjit

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Masters Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: